dojo/docs/dijit/info.rst

 Attributes
 ==========

 Widgets have attributes much like DOM nodes.
-The attributes are one of the two main interfaces to programatically interact with the widget.
+The attributes are one of the two main interfaces to programmatically interact with the widget.
 (The other interface is through event handlers like onClick().)

 set() and get()